Prompt

 • Toggle the custom prompt by right-clicking on the prompt area above the input and selecting "Edit prompt" or select "Prompt" from the Settings > Appearance page.
 There you will be able to select and customize the default prompt or select the Custom prompt (PS1).

-• When right-clicking the prompt, you can copy the entire prompt, working directory, current git branch, etc.
+• When using Warp prompt, you can right-click the prompt to copy the entire prompt, working directory, current git branch, git uncommitted file count, etc.

 How it works